-If you are receiving long-term disability benefits, your employer makes contributions to the Plan on your behalf until your last day of employment.
+If you are receiving long-term disability benefits, your employer makes contributions to the Plan on your behalf.
 You continue to earn pensionable service even though you are not actively at work until you retire, reach age 65 or pass away, whichever occurs first.
 This only applies if your employer maintains a long-term disability plan.
-Please contact your HR department for further information regarding long-term disability absences.
+Please contact your HR department for further information regarding long- term disability absences.